This easy Pakistani chicken tikka is so good!

 There are so many recipes for tandoori chicken.
-I’ve tried hundreds at restaurants and at home and have thousands more to get through.
-This tandoori chicken recipe is one of the easiest but it is also amazingly good.
+I’ve tried hundreds at restaurants and at home and have many more to get through.

 - 250ml plain thick yogurt